w3c/wai-website/pages/about/update.md

 feedbackmail: wai@w3.org

 # In the footer below:
-# Do not translate or change CHANGELOG or ACKNOWLEDGEMENTS.
+# Do not translate or change ACKNOWLEDGEMENTS.
 # Translate the other words below, including "Date:" and "Editor:"
 # Translate the Working Group name.
 Leave the Working Group acronym in English.
 # Do not change the dates in the footer below.